github/docs/content/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning.md

    > [!NOTE]
    > If you configure {% data variables.product.prodname_code_scanning %} to use the **Extended** query suite, you may experience a higher rate of false positive alerts.

+{% ifversion code-scanning-default-setup-customize-labels %}

+1. Optionally, to use labeled runners, in the "Runner type" section, select **Standard {% data variables.product.company_short %} runner** {% octicon "triangle-down" aria-hidden="true" %} then select **Labeled runner**.
+Then, next to "Runner label", enter the label of an existing self-hosted or {% data variables.product.company_short %}-hosted runner.
+See "[Assigning labels to runners](#assigning-labels-to-runners)", later in this article.

+{%- endif %}
 {%- endif %}

 1. Review the settings for default setup on your repository, then click **Enable {% data variables.product.prodname_codeql %}**.
 This will trigger a workflow that tests the new, automatically generated configuration.